Introduction

 Mortgage Affordability Calculator

-Interest only mortgage repayment calculator
+Interest only mortgage calculator

 You can compare the monthly cost of a capital repayment mortgage vs an interest-only mortgage using the mortgage repayment calculator below.